CSS in Action

 You can see all of this hidden text by disabling styles for this page.
 Remember, all content hidden visually with CSS will become visible if styles are disabled.

-Another example of apparent incompatibility between the needs of screen readers users and visual users occurs when developers create multiple form elements that seemingly belong to the same label.
 A common example of this is when two or more text input elements are used for phone numbers.

 Most visual users in North America will understand that the individual text input areas correspond to the different sections of standard phone numbers.
 Screen reader users, however, may attempt to enter the entire phone number in the first box.
 Confusion is likely when they discover that the box limits them to only 3 characters or that there are additional unlabeled text boxes that follow.